ServiceNow/Fast-LLM/README.md

 3. 🎨 **Fast-LLM is Incredibly Flexible**:
     - 🤖 Compatible with all common language model architectures in a unified class.
     - ⚡ Efficient dropless Mixture-of-Experts (MoE) implementation with SoTA performance.
-    - 🧩 Customizable language model architectures, data loaders, loss functions, and optimizers.
+    - 🧩 Customizable language model architectures, data loaders, loss functions, and optimizers (in progress).
     - 🤗 Seamless integration with [Hugging Face Transformers][transformers].

 4. 🎯 **Fast-LLM is Super Easy to Use**: